bionick87/2019-nCoV/README.md

 * Generation of the dataset (COVID-2019 vs HIV) - go to ./get_dataset folder then open main file change the paths of the HIV and COVID-2019 sequences and the folder where to save the dataset.

 * I used two AlexNet networks pretrained on imagenet (http://www.image-net.org/).
 The network converges quickly and then overfits for greater epochs (i.e. probably due to the limited number of data used) - for training just python train.py - you don't need a GPU as I chose a very shallow network that can allow you to train the model quickly.
-Here a first validation chart on 400 total interactions.
+Here a first validation chart on 400 total iterations.

 ![alt text](img/valid.jpg)